 How to get tested for type 1 diabetes risk

-We’re funding a UK-first project called the ELSA study that’s screening 20,000 children, aged between three and 13 years, to assess their risk of developing type 1 diabetes.
-Find out more about the study and how your child can take part.
+We’re funding a UK-first project called the ELSA study that’s screening 60,000 children, aged between 2-17 years, to test for type 1 diabetes autoantibodies.
+Find out more about the ELSA study and how your child can take part.

-ELSA will help us work out the most effective way to deliver a future screening programme for type 1 diabetes in the UK and could transform the way we detect and manage the condition in its earliest stages.
+ELSA will help us work out the most effective way to deliver a future screening programme for type 1 diabetes in the UK.
+Screening could transform the way we detect and manage the condition in its earliest stages.

 “Avishai told me about his friend James getting ill with type 1 diabetes.
 When I heard about the ELSA study, I told Avishai right away.
 I thought if he is at risk of type 1 diabetes, I would rather know sooner than when he could become ill and end up in hospital like his friend James.
 It wasn't something we took too long to decide about really.
 As soon as we got the invite to take part, we thought it was a good idea.”
 Prity, whose son Avishai was screened in the ELSA study.

 Adults aged between 18 and 70 years can sign up for a similar study, called the T1DRA study.
-It's recruiting 20,000 adults to identify those at high risk and understand more about how type 1 diabetes develops in adults.
+It's recruiting 20,000 adults to screen them for autoantibodies and understand more about how type 1 diabetes develops in adults.
+Find out more about the T1DRA study and how to take part.

 Is type 1 diabetes genetic?

 We don’t know exactly what causes type 1 diabetes.
 There are certain genes that can increase your risk of getting type 1, and if you’ve got a close relative with type 1 diabetes then your risk is slightly higher.
-But many people with type 1 diabetes don’t have any family history of diabetes.
+But most people with type 1 diabetes don’t have any family history of it.

 Can type 1 diabetes be prevented?

-Unlike type 2 diabetes, where research has shown that prevention may be possible for some people through lifestyle changes like diet, physical activity and losing weight, currently there is no known way to prevent type 1 diabetes.
+Unlike type 2 diabetes, where research has shown that prevention of type 2 diabetes may be possible for some through changes to diet and physical activity, and losing weight, currently there is no known way to prevent type 1 diabetes.

 The symptoms of type 1 diabetes